 - Add the water and salt: 24 minutes (adapt this to your potatoes, I started with 20 but needed a further 4 minutes), Varoma, reverse, spoon.

 - Add the tuna and a couple of twists of the pepper mill: 3 minutes, Varoma, reverse, spoon speed.
-Lift the measuring cup to add the parsley a bit at a time during these 3 minutes.
+Lift the measuring cup to add the herbs a bit at a time during these 3 minutes.

 Are you new to the Feisty Tapas blog?
 Welcome!
 Feel free to have a good browse, you will find out more information about me in the aptly named "About me" section.
+If you don't know what on earth a Thermomix is, this post will tell you all about it.
+If you live in the UK and you already have a Thermomix or are giving some serious thought to buying one, I run the fantastic Thermomix Owners UK Facebook group.